nrdobie/reserializer/README.md

 #### `create(...transforms)`

 Recieves multiple tranforms and runs data through each transform returning the final version.
-A serializer from reserializer can accept and object or array, for arrays the serializer will loop through each item applying each transform.
+A serializer from reserializer can accept and object or array, for arrays the serializer will loop through each item applying the transforms.
 If `create` is given transforms `A`, `B`, and `C` as `create(A, B, C)`, on serialize, `create` will run the transforms in reverse order, i.e. `C -> B -> A`, and on unserialize, `create` will run the transforms in the given order, i.e. `A -> B -> C`.

 #### `at(property, ...transforms)`